-Losing weight involves following a plan where you increase physical activity and exercise to burn more calories and reduce the number of calories you ingest.
-By engaging in cardiovascular activity and eating a balanced, nutritious diet you can shed fat, maintain lean muscle mass and increase heart health.
+Losing weight involves following a plan where you increase physical activity and exercise with the goal of burning more calories than you eat.
+By engaging in cardiovascular activity and eating a balanced, nutritious diet, you can shed fat, maintain lean muscle mass and increase heart health.

-As you burn more calories than you take in, you set up a caloric deficit which can result in weight loss.
+As you burn more calories than you take in, you set up a caloric deficit, which can result in weight loss.
 You can reduce calorie intake by eating healthier or less food, or you can bump up energy expenditure by increasing exercise.
 Consistently maintaining a caloric deficit allows you to permanently shed excess pounds.

 Exercising regularly helps you expend calories that can't be cut through dieting.
 Engaging in cardiovascular activity also increases heart health, reduces blood pressure and elevates your mood.

 Eat a nutritious diet rich with complex carbohydrates, lean proteins and healthy fats to reduce the number of calories you ingest.
 Consume fruits, vegetables and whole grains to receive the proper amount of vitamins and minerals and power up your workouts.
-Take in healthy fats like nut butters and olive oils to increase heart health and consume lean proteins like chicken breast and salmon to provide your muscles with vital amino acids.
+Take in healthy fats like nut butters and olive oil to increase heart health, and consume lean proteins like chicken breast and salmon to provide your muscles with vital amino acids.

-Stay way from fad diets promising rapid weight loss.
+Stay away from fad diets promising rapid weight loss.
 Many of these diets restrict carbohydrates and other food groups, resulting in water weight loss.
-Once the body is rehydrated the weight returns.
+Once the body is rehydrated, the weight returns.